Soureh International University

-Soureh International University (SIU) (دانشگاه بینالمللی سوره, Dânešgâh-e Beyn-ol-melali Sure) formerly known as Soore University is an international nonprofit university located in Tehran, Iran.
+Soureh International University (SIU) (دانشگاه بینالمللی سوره) formerly known as Soore University is an international nonprofit university located in Tehran, Iran.
 Soore University was founded in 1994, and it is considered among the top art universities in Iran alongside Tehran University of Art and College of Fine Arts at University of Tehran.
 Historically, Soore University has been particularly strong in Graphic Design and Cinema among arts.

 History

 Islamic Art and Thought Sect, the art and humanities department of the Islamic Development Organization began to work independently in the early 1970s in the area of teaching various art courses.
 Thousands of trainees from different parts of the country got instructed in such art programs by these curriculums and later made use of their educations formally or informally.
 Its first roots came from the artists working at Hosseiniyeh Ershad, and later other revolutionary artists and theorists, especially Morteza Avini.
 Many filmmakers, poets, writers, journalists, visual artists, and graphic designers came through that system.
 During those years, before the establishment of Artistic Sect's academic entity, its main theoretical journal magazine was called Soore, which worked under the editorship of Avini.

 At the beginning of the Ali Khamenei's leadership period, he emphasized that committed artists should actively attend and play their roles in a way that is suitable to the comprehensive dimensions of the cultural invasion.
 Following his words, the Art Department of the organization alongside the Artistic Sect of the Islamic Republic of Iran got determined to set up an academic unit.
 It was an effort to tend the literature of the Islamic revolution by cultivating the committed and religious alumni.
 To answer the mentioned policy, Soore Educational Institution, which had been initially created to independently hold the training courses, was formally registered and continued its activity under the title of Soore Higher Education Institution.
 It got named after the main journal publication of the organization and it chose the site of the confiscated building of the Khorous-Neshan (=Rooster) chewing gum factory as the main building of the university campus.
 Also, the former office of Mohammad Mosaddegh became the home to the faculty of Architecture.

 In 2003, the vice-chancellor of the Art Department of Islamic Advertisement Organization proceeded to establish Soore non-profit higher education institution of the second type.
 After meeting with the approval of the High Council and consolidating its acts to acknowledge second stage institutions, the Soore non-profit Higher Education Institution of the second stage was promoted to the first stage institute in 1997.
 Soore higher education institution had two other branches.
 One in Isfahan which was established in 1996 with two courses in cinema and theatre and the branch of Ardabil which was founded on 17 November 1996 with two programs in architecture at the associate degree and restoration at the bachelors level.